ahmednafies/Fast_API_calculator/README.md

 ### Monitoring
-For now I am just returning the time taken to execute the function, but the problem is we don't know if for example it is faster or slower than before because we are not storing this data anywhere.
+For now I am just returning the time taken to execute the function, but the problem is we don't know if for example if it is faster or slower than before because we are not storing this data anywhere.

 - I think is better to use APM (Application performance monitoring) with ELK (Elasticsearch, Logstash and Kibana)